posporus/raspibooth/README.md

 - **Encryption:** All files undergo AES-256 GCM encryption, ensuring data integrity and confidentiality.
 - **File ID & Password:** Both are generated as random strings containing characters from A-Z, a-z, and 0-9.
 Their lengths are configurable, with a default of 10 characters each.
 For enhanced security, their lengths can be extended.
-- **Key Derivation:** The password undergoes transformation into a 32-bit encryption key using PBKDF2HMAC. *(Please verify the exact name)*
+- **Key Derivation:** The password undergoes transformation into a 32-bit encryption key using PBKDF2.
+The file ID is the salt.
+- Python Pryptography libray is used for encryption and Web Crypto API is used to decrypt the data on client side.

 #### Access URL